jokob-sk/NetAlertX/README.md

-# 💻🔍 Network security scanner & notification framework
+# 💻🔍 Network scanner & notification framework

 Get visibility of what's going on on your WIFI/LAN network.
 Schedule scans for devices, port changes and get alerts if unknown devices or changes are found.
 Write your own [Plugins](https://github.com/jokob-sk/NetAlertX/tree/main/front/plugins#readme) with auto-generated UI and in-build notification system.
 Build out and easily maintain your network source of truth (NSoT).